eric-brechemier/ipcc-countries/README.md

                        and to export each database table as a CSV file, and the database schema as a picture
   * \*.csv - database tables in CSV format
-  * database-schema.png - diagram of database relations
+  * database.png - diagram of database (entity/relationships)

 * visualizations - data visualizations, grouped by question
   * who, what, where... - one folder for each question asked